A Self-Supervised Framework for Space Object Behaviour Characterisation: Results Discussion

 \subsection{Light curve forecasting}

-An additional output from pre-training is forecasting future lightcurve states from past states.
-By including forecasting as a self supervised task (see Section \ref{methods:pre-training_strategy}for details), our model learns a latent space corresponding to different timecourse portions, enabling inference time predictions without fine-tuning.
+An additional output from pre-training is forecasting future light curve states from past states.
+By including forecasting as a self-supervised task (see Section \ref{methods:pre-training_strategy} for details), our model learns a latent space corresponding to different timecourse portions, enabling inference time predictions without fine-tuning.
 Analysing the same held out test dataset used in Section \ref{sec:pretraining_preflagging}, we computed the MSE forecasting loss after masking out the final 25\% of the timecourse (see Equation \ref{eqn:forecast_loss}).
-Across approximately 20,000 curves, the mean forecasting error was $7.7e^{-4}$, with a standard error of $7.6^{e-4}$.
+Across 24,995 test curves, the mean forecasting error was $7.7 \times 10^{-4}$, with a standard deviation of $7.6 \times 10^{-4}$.

 To examine the difference in a high/low forecasting error, we visualised the three lowest and highest errors (Figure \ref{fig:forecasting} top and bottom rows respectively).
 In both cases, the general trends of the light curve were well forecasted (Figure \ref{fig:forecasting} red-dotted line).
 For the lowest error samples, our model accurately predicted future values with minimal deviation from ground truth.
-For the highest error samples (predominantly high-frequency periodic curves), the model captured patterns well but struggles with exact magnitude prediction of these features (Figure \ref{fig:forecasting}.
+For the highest error samples (predominantly high-frequency periodic curves), the model captures patterns well but struggles with exact magnitude prediction of these features (Figure \ref{fig:forecasting}).

 This forecasting ability demonstrates that our model has learned meaningful temporal relationships in light curve dynamics unsupervised.
 Across all the self-supervised learning (SSL) tasks, the reconstruction errors suggest our model has learned rich representations decodable to various light curve types and can potentially identify anomalies.
 However, making definitive claims remains challenging with unlabelled data, as the exact events/behaviours causing normal/anomalous patterns are unclear.
-While step changes might represent manoeuvres or morphological features, validating these hypotheses requires supervised learning or physical modelling.
+Whilst step changes might represent manoeuvres or morphological features, validating these hypotheses requires supervised learning or physical modelling.
 Therefore, we next examined fine-tuning with a synthetic, labelled dataset.